 Some have shown signs of wrinkles on their outer layer.
 But the time span that they can go without water is pretty amazing.

-Some smaller Obesum didn't survive this water shortage.
+Smaller Obesum seedlings didn't survive this water shortage.
 They wilted & died off unfortunately.

 So what does this all mean?
 What we're trying to say is, when you notice that your seedlings are a bit pale yellow, you know that it may be lacking some good sunlight.